LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-04-28-normalising-flows.md

     style="width: 100%; height: auto; border-radius: 16px;">
 </div>

 Due to needing the results to be stable for this dimensionality this run took significantly longer than the first.
-The normalising flow for the first example took ~30 seconds to train, while this one took ~25 minutes.
+The normalising flow for the first example took ~30 seconds to train, while this one took ~25 minutes (although the large time for the second is likely due to my relative inexperience with flows).
 But hey, that's still relatively quick for the $$10^4$$ datapoints that this uses and now we have a parametric representation of our posterior that we can sample really easily and quickly.

 ## Some Annoying Things About Normalising Flows